-A major impediment to the development of the Bangert Island Project area is the lack of existing infrastructure.
+A major impediment to the development of the Bangert Island Project and the surrounding area is the lack of existing infrastructure.
 Infrastructure investment in this area has been neglected due to the stormwater impacts from the Missouri River.

 A majority of the project area is cut off from the surrounding roadway network, with a five lane urban arterial running along the perimeter of the project area (5th Street/South River Road/ Arena Parkway) that connects to local driveways and Old South River Road which is a two lane low volume route.
-These existing access points are inadequate for future growth and development of the area.
-They lack elevation that protects travelers and property owners from flooding.
-New elevated roadway connections are needed to bring access to this 325 acre area up to modern standards.
-New sidewalks and trails are needed to connect the Katy Trail to the existing bicycle and pedestrian network.
+Inadequate and poorly placed parking create impediments to the future growth of Historic Main Street.
+Although the City has recently invested in pedestrian improvements to help connect the Bangert Island Riverfront to Historic Main Street and the Ameristar Casino, the area lacks connectivity that would otherwise be made for pedestrian friendly walkable attractions.
+The St. Charles Area Transit System (SCAT) does not provide an efficient direct connection between Historic Main Street to the Bangert Island Area.
+New sidewalks and trails are also needed to connect the Katy Trail to the existing bicycle and pedestrian network.